Coherent Two-State Oscillations in False Vacuum Decay Regimes: Coherent generation of multi-bubble states from

-Moreover, as shown in Fig.~\ref{S3subleading}(b), once the nearest-neighbour Ising term in Eq.~(\ref{eq.H}) is replaced by the $r^{-3}$ long-range interaction, the sub-leading overlap of $\vert S_3 \rangle$ exhibits more exotic resonant features.
+Moreover, as shown in Fig.~\ref{S3subleading}(b), once the nearest-neighbour Ising term in Eq.~(\ref{SM.eq.H}) is replaced by the $r^{-3}$ long-range interaction, the sub-leading overlap of $\vert S_3 \rangle$ exhibits more exotic resonant features.
 The long-range part of the interaction not only shifts the resonant longitudinal field $h$, but also lifts the degeneracy of the multi-bubble manifold (see the splitting at $h\sim 2.1$), thereby enhancing the coherence.
 Furthermore, the interplay between the transverse field $g$ and the long-range interaction induces a branch-splitting structure around $h \sim 2.1$.
-Such a non-analytic branch-splitting structure is expected to be non-perturbative and thus challenging to capture using perturbative approaches (such as SWT) starting from the unperturbed system at $g = 0$.
+Such a non-analytic branch-splitting structure might be non-perturbative and thus challenging to capture using perturbative approaches (such as SWT) starting from the unperturbed system at $g = 0$.
 The intriguing orbital structure associated with the long-range interaction will be examined in future work.

 In Fig.~\ref{S3subleading_12}, we plot the sub-leading overlap between the symmetric state $\vert S_3 \rangle$ and the eigenstates of the TLFIM Hamiltonian for a chain of length $L=12$.
-The same degeneracy lifting and branch- splitting behaviours are again revealed.
+The same degeneracy lifting and branch-splitting behaviors are again revealed.